doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 Query Cache (DQL Query Only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Parsing a DQL query and converting it into an SQL query against the underlying database platform obviously has some overhead in contrast to directly executing Native SQL queries.
+Parsing a DQL query and converting it into a SQL query against the underlying database platform obviously has some overhead in contrast to directly executing Native SQL queries.
 That is why there is a dedicated Query Cache for caching the DQL parser